Not sure what it is? Load a photo in our search bar!

 Roots Matter

-Bareroot plants establish faster because they're less likely to dehydrate.
+Bareroot plants can establish faster because you are planting in the soil it will be growing in and they're less likely to dehydrate.

 • Tips: Pruning